By Mike Kocsis | 10 minutes read | Last updated: August 14, 2025 Categories: Testosterone

 TRT can offer significant benefits, from increased energy levels and muscle mass to improved mood and cognitive function.
 However, it’s crucial to weigh these advantages against potential drawbacks, such as the risk of side effects and the need for ongoing monitoring.

-If you’re thinking about starting TRT, don’t hesitate to get in contact with our very own specialist doctors by clicking the button above.
+If you’re thinking about starting TRT, don’t hesitate to get in contact with our very own specialist doctors by clicking the button below.

 Evidence Based Research